Durango and Silverton Narrow Gauge Railroad: History

-In July 1881, the Denver & Rio Grande reached Durango and started building the final 45-mile stretch up the Animas River to Silverton.
+In July 1881, the Denver & Rio Grande reached Durango and started building the final 45-mile stretch, which only took nine months and five days.
+The labor crew, made up of mostly Chinese and Irish immigrants, were paid $2.25 per day.
+At least 500 laborers worked the narrow gauge railroad.
 The first 18 miles to Rockwood were completed by late November.
 The remainder of the route entered the narrow Animas Canyon, which has steep granite walls.
-The labor crew, made up of mostly Chinese and Irish immigrants, blasted the canyon cliffs off and left a narrow, level shelf to lay the tracks on.
+They blasted the canyon cliffs off and left a narrow, level shelf to lay the tracks on.
 Grading was completed by late spring 1882.

-The D&RG reached Silverton on July 10, 1882.
+The D&RG reached Silverton.
+The town's name was coined by a miner who said that silver could be mined by the ton on July 10, 1882.
 Trains hauling passengers and freight began immediately.
 The D&RG soon re-emerged as the Denver and Rio Grande Railroad (1886) and ultimately began operating as the Denver and Rio Grande Western Railroad (D&RGW) on July 31, 1921, after re-organization of the Colorado lines and Rio Grande Western of Utah.
 Eventually, the railroad became widely known as the "Rio Grande".

 The Silverton branch, as it became known, struggled under D&RG ownership following the Panic of 1893 and the end of free coinage of silver.
 Typical of many portions of the surviving narrow-gauge branches into the middle of the twentieth century, the line faced sagging revenue due to ever-declining mining ventures, highway trucking competition and insignificant passenger revenue.
 Annual snowslides and several major floods on the branch would only continue to challenge the railroad's ability to survive.

 The Silverton

 After World War II, domestic tourism began to grow across the country and the Silverton branch of the railroad would benefit.
 Bolstered by national exposure via Hollywood movies being filmed along the line in the late 1940s, the railroad created The Silverton, a summer-only train service, on June 24, 1947.
 A short time later, the railroad adorned a locomotive and four coaches with a colorful yellow paint scheme and launched modest public promotion.
 With this effort, "The Painted Train" officially started a new era of tourism that continues to this day.
 Freight traffic, however, continued to decline, and during the 1950s The Silverton operated as a mixed train.

 By the 1960s, a modernized D&RGW did not see the Silverton Branch as worthy to maintain and a petition was filed with governmental agencies to abandon it.
 The Interstate Commerce Commission declined to grant the request due to the continued increase in tourist patronage.
 Following the ICC's ruling, the railroad reluctantly responded by investing in additional rolling stock, track maintenance and improvements to the Durango depot.
-The railroad purchased some of the property around the depot, cleaned-up the block extending north to Sixth Street and facilitated the opening of gift shops and other tourist-friendly businesses.
+The railroad purchased some of the property around the depot, cleaned up the block extending north to Sixth Street and facilitated the opening of gift shops and other tourist-friendly businesses.
 As ridership continued to grow, the D&RGW operated a second train to Silverton on certain days.